dropwizard/dropwizard/docs/source/manual/views.rst

 If there is an error with the template (eg. the template file is not found or there is a compilation error with the template), the user will receive a ``500 Internal Sever Error`` with a generic HTML message.
-The exact error will logged under debug mode.
+The exact error will logged under error mode.